cloudflare/cloudflare-docs/products/ddos-protection/src/content/get-started/index.md

 To prevent this situation, Cloudflare recommends that you perform these steps to get started:

-1. Set the ruleset actions for all the DDoS Attack Protection Managed Rulesets to _Log_
+1. Set the ruleset actions for all the DDoS Attack Protection Managed Rulesets to _Log_.
-1. Analyze the flagged traffic
+1. Analyze the flagged traffic.
-1. Adjust the sensitivity or action of individual Managed Ruleset rules, if required
+1. Adjust the sensitivity or action of individual Managed Ruleset rules, if required.
-1. Switch ruleset actions from _Log_ back to the default
+1. Switch ruleset actions from _Log_ back to the default.

 ### Prerequisites